 2: Be Aware of Other Roof Penetrations Surround Your Proposed Skylight Location

-While a skylight is often the only known roof penetration as it is seen inside the home, there are often many others.
+While skylights are often the only known roof penetration as it is seen inside the home, there are often many others.
 These penetrations include plumbing vents, solar panel wiring, solar hot water plumbing, roof ventilation products, air conditioning systems and more.
 As skylights are usually the main item connected from the roof line to the ceiling it is often blamed for other poor product installations from installers who have little experience in roofing.

 3: Select a Product with Tailored or Custom Roof Flashing (not one size fits all)